 As for my grandfather’s mason jars, I am quite sure they will not wear out any time soon.
 Perhaps I will pass them onto my children.
 I’ll be sure to let them know where they came from.

 Sterilize a mason jar.
 Separate the petal from the sepal (green part).
-Measure 1 cup of sugar to ½ a cup of petals (or more if you want a stronger taste).
+Measure 1 cup of sugar to ½ a cup of petals.
 Alternate pouring the sugar and the petals into the jar.
-Seal the jar and place it in a cool and dark location for about a month.
+Seal the jar and place it in a cool and dark location for several days.
+Shake every couple days.
 Use in tea or baking.

 Have you tried one of my recipes?
 Tag #lindenandlavender on your Instagram so that I can see your creations!